DPF stands for a Dollar Per Foot

 - Liquid Propellants Only

-- Starting January 1, 2024; all DPF contestants must use a bipropellant rocket utilizing liquid oxygen as an oxidizer.
+- All DPF contestants must use liquid oxygen as an oxidizer.

 - Must use Two-Stage Recovery